yoruboku/vito-bot-web-/README.md

 **Ask a Question:**

 ```
-@zom What is the capital of Japan?
+@Vito What is the capital of Japan?
 ```

 **Start a New Chat:**

 ```
-@zom newchat
+@Vito newchat
 ```

 **New Chat with Prompt:**

 ```
-@zom newchat Tell me a story about a robot.
+@Vito newchat Tell me a story about a robot.
 ```

 ---